Reyuxi/CodeVerifyEditText/README.md

 | cvedt_onlyShownLine     | If set to true, only the underline with numbers will be displayed                                                       |    false     |

 It can also be set in code.

+## Callback

+You can "listen" if the verification code has been entered by setting an `OnCompleteListener`.
+Just simply call the `setOnCompleteListener(OnCompleteListener listener)` method and handle your own code in callback method `void onComplete(String code)`.